A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Introduction

-The closest work to ours is~\citet{Wilson-2019-Accelerating} who derived first-order methods via the discretization of \textit{accelerated rescaled gradient dynamical systems} and proved that their methods achieve the same convergence rate as accelerated high-order methods.
-However,~\citet{Wilson-2019-Accelerating} did not establish global existence or uniqueness for their systems and the strong smoothness assumptions that they have invoked limits the range of possible applications.
-In contrast, the high-order methods developed in this paper are applicable to general monotone and highly smooth equation problems.
+The closest work to ours is~\citet{Wilson-2019-Accelerating}, who derived novel first-order optimization methods via appeal to the discretization of \textit{rescaled gradient system} and proved that their accelerated methods can achieve the same global rate as accelerated high-order methods under a strong smoothness condition.
+While our systems in Eq.~\eqref{sys:main} are built upon the idea of scaling and our strong Lipschitzness condition is inspired by their condition,~\citet{Wilson-2019-Accelerating} considered a fundamentally different clas of dynamical systems without any continuous-time analysis and the derivations of their accelerated methods do not flow from a single underlying principle but tend to involve case-specific algebra.

-\paragraph{Organization.} The remainder of this paper is organized as follows.
-In Section~\ref{sec:system}, we prove the existence and uniqueness of a global solution of the rescaled gradient dynamical systems in Eq.~\eqref{sys:DE} and analyze the convergence properties of solution trajectories.
-In Section~\ref{sec:algorithm}, we propose an algorithmic framework by implicit discretization of the systems in Eq.~\eqref{sys:DE}.
-This together with an approximate tensor subroutine leads to a suite of $p^\textnormal{th}$-order methods.
-In Section~\ref{sec:discrete}, we conduct the discrete-time convergence analysis, obtaining a global convergence rate in terms of a restricted merit function (ergodic) and a residue function (nonergodic) when $F$ is $(p-1)^\textnormal{th}$-order smooth.
-In Section~\ref{sec:conclusions}, we conclude our work with a brief discussion of future directions.
+\paragraph{Organization.} The remainder of the current paper is organized as follows.
+In Section~\ref{sec:system}, we establish global existence and uniqueness results and analyze the convergence properties of solution trajectories.
+In Section~\ref{sec:algorithm}, we propose two algorithmic frameworks via appeal to the discretization of the accelerated rescaled gradient systems in Eq.~\eqref{sys:main}, one of which when combined with an approximate tensor subroutine recovers the existing $p^\textnormal{th}$-order VI methods and the other of which yields a new suite of simple first-order methods.
+In Section~\ref{sec:discrete}, we provide a global convergence rate estimate in terms of a residue function.
+In Section~\ref{sec:exp}, we conduct experiments on synthetic data to validate the efficiency of our methods.
+In Section~\ref{sec:conclusions}, we conclude the paper with a discussion on future research directions.